ychigiji/CSC212Sorting/README.md

 # CSC212P7

 Sorting!
+In this assignment, you have little starter code.
+I have provided an implementation of BubbleSort (from class) and isSorted in a single test file.
+You do not need separate test files for each sorting algorithm, although you can do so.

+Although we discussed Comparable and Comparator in class, your sorting algorithms here need only work on List<Integer>, like the provided bubbleSort.
+No signatures are provided.
+You will have to decide whether your sorting algorithm modifies a list (easy in BubbleSort) or returns a new list (much easier for MergeSort).
+Therefore, copying the BubbleSort test directly will not help you with MergeSort -- you'll have to deal with the fact that your mergesort will be returning a new List to you.

 ## About P7

 We're going to focus on the mechanics of sorting here.
 Some algorithm descriptions are derived from [N. Howe's assignment on Sorting](http://www.cs.smith.edu/~nhowe/teaching/csc212/Assignments/sorting.php).
+So you have these textual descriptions in addition to the slides.

 ## Rubric (100)